 -

-As societies develop, they influence and are influenced by the production, exchange, and consumption of goods and services.
-The fourth theme explores economic systems and describes how human societies shaped these systems as they evolved.
+Theme 4: Economic Systems (ECN): As societies develop, they influence and are influenced by the production, exchange, and consumption of goods and services.
+This theme explores economic systems and describes how human societies shaped these systems as they evolved.

 -

-The fifth theme shows that political, economic, and cultural organizations are influenced by the process of forming groups in societies and the norms that govern the interactions between these groups and individuals.
+Theme 5: Social Interactions and Organization (SIO): Political, economic, and cultural organizations are influenced by the process of forming groups in societies and the norms that govern the interactions between these groups and individuals.

 -

-Human adaptation and innovation have increased efficiency, comfort, and security, and technological advancements have shaped human development and interactions.
-Theme 6 explores the concepts of intellectual innovation and helps students understand how scientific advancements have shaped our lifestyles.
+Theme 6: Technology and Innovation (TEC): Human adaptation and innovation have increased efficiency, comfort, and security, and technological advancements have shaped human development and interactions.
+This theme explores the AP World History key concepts related to intellectual innovation and helps you understand how scientific advancements have shaped your lifestyles.

-Unit 1: The Global Tapestry
+UNIT 1: The Global Tapestry

 (c.1200 to 1450 | 8%-10% | class periods 10-13)